-Globally, persons living with a disability represent 15% of the world's population (with with 80% found in developing countries) and are usually among the first victims of natural disasters (iDAD, 2014).
-A study by UNIDSR (2014) identified six major disaster risks faced by people living with disability (PWD) and in order of greatest impact, as floods, extreme weather, drought, earthquakes and cyclones.
-In eastern Africa, there is limited information on disasters and people living with disabilities (PWD).
+Globally, persons living with a disability represent 15% of the world's population (with 80% found in developing countries) and are usually among the first victims of natural disasters (iDAD, 2014).
+A study by UNIDSR (2014) identified five major disaster risks faced by PWD and in order of greatest impact, as floods, extreme weather, drought, earthquakes and cyclones.
+In Eastern Africa, there is limited information on disasters and PWD.
 Generally, this is due to lack of sex-disaggregated data more so on PWD as well as how to define people with disability (Lunga et al. 2019).
 Furthermore, PWD are often considered under medical model of disability, hence conceptualising disability as an individual health issue (Lunga et al. 2019) and solutions are geared towards cure rather than building resilience before, during and after a disaster.
 This study did not identify a policy legislations or framework for PWD in all the ten countries.
 Some of the policies that mention PWD as a target group include the East Africa Disaster Risk Reduction and Management Strategy for Burundi, Rwanda, Uganda, Tanzania and Kenya; under education sector, Kenya addresses disasters management for PWD under the Sector Policy for Learners and Trainees with Disabilities and the national Policy for Disaster Management.

-Case study 5: Pastoral People with Disability are shifting from relief to resilience in Ethiopia
+Case study 5: Pastoral people with disability are shifting from relief to resilience in Ethiopia

 Intermon Oxfam is collaborating with PWD amongst pastoral communities in Borana district, Ethiopia to shift from emergency relief to resilience.
 The aim is to ensure inclusive food security and early recovery during and after drought events.
-Working with village leaders and local government authorities, conducted a baseline survey and identified PWD in each household.
-Through the program, PWD are receiving improved drought tolerant cattle, drought resistant crop seeds and re-stocking their goat herd.
-For the PWD who are able to undertake manual labor, they are employed as laborer in digging pond and rehabilitating roads for cash.
+Working with village leaders and local government authorities, Intermon Oxfam conducted a baseline survey and identified PWD in each household.
+Through the program, PWD are receiving improved drought tolerant cattle, drought resistant crop seeds and re-stocking their goatherd.
+For the PWD who are able to undertake manual labor, they are employed as laborers in digging ponds and rehabilitating roads for cash.

-3.4 Critical stakeholders in disaster risk reductions initiatives disabilities, poor people, migrants, indigenous peoples, volunteers, the community of practitioners and older persons.
+3.4 Critical stakeholders in disaster risk reduction initiatives

+The Sendai framework calls for a people-centred preventive approach to disaster risk and urges national governments to engage a wide range of stakeholders including women, children and youth, persons with disabilities, poor people, migrants, indigenous peoples, volunteers, the community of practitioners and older persons.
 The framework also calls for a multi-hazard and multisectoral, inclusive approach that targets private sectors, civil society organizations, academia and scientific and research institutions as well.
-In the next sub-sections, this study
+In the next sub-sections, this study analyses how the DRR initiatives in the 10 countries in Eastern Africa are targeting the above-mentioned categories of people.